Should I get a dog?

 Consider how you would cover veterinary bills if and when needed.
 At a minimum you will have to consider annual vaccination and preventative treatments (such as flea and worm medication).
 Think about how you would cover bills in the event of unexpected treatment being needed?
 Many choose to safeguard with good quality insurance, others prefer to save.
 Be aware that insurance premiums rise as the dog gets older and potentially requires more care.

-The decision to own a dog really should be a group decision if you do not live alone.
-Think about who will help with the day to day care of your dog?
+The decision to own a four legged friend really should be a group one if you do not live alone.
+Think about who will help with the day to day care of your pooch?
 Who will walk your dog?
 Play with your dog?
 Delegate jobs and share the ownership.
 If you have young children, take time to teach your children how to behave around a dog.
 Be sure that everyone is on board with this decision and ready to get involved.

 I have decided to get a dog!

-If you have made the decision to take the plunge, think about whether to look for a puppy or offer a home to a rescue dog.
+If you have made the decision to take the plunge, think about whether to look for a puppy designer dog or otherwise) or offer a home to a rescue dog.
 Look into breeds that suit your family circumstances and time availability then find a reputable breeder or rescue centre to help you start your journey.
 Enjoy!